oroinc/documentation/user_guide/magento_channel_integration.rst

 OroCRM comes with out of the box integration with Magento.
 Following the integration data can be loaded from and to a Magento-based E-commerce store and processed in the OroCRM.
-The article describes how to :ref:`define <user-guide-magento-channel-integration-details>` and :ref:`manage <user-guide-magento-channel-integration-details-edit>`, including the way to define data synchronization :ref:`settings <user-guide-magento-channel-integration-synchronization>` and :ref:`run <user-guide-magento-channel-integration-synchronization>` the synchronization.
+The article describes how to :ref:`define <user-guide-magento-channel-integration-details>` and :ref:`manage <user-guide-magento-channel-integration-details_edit>`, including the way to define data :ref:`synchronization settings <user-guide-magento-channel-integration-synchronization>` and :ref:`manually start <user-guide-magento-channel-integration-synchronization>` the synchronization.

 .. hint::